carlwitt/Tapahead/README.md

 ![Alt text](example.png?raw=true "Title")

 In the long term, I'd like to have an app or web-based tool that helps practicing absolute timing (tapping the right BPM).
 An interesting use case would be to interactively give some feedback on how tempo changes over time.
-I think this isn't as easy, because a user trying to implement corrective feedback behaves differently than a user polling her/his internal clock.
-On the other hand, feedback on past tempo variations (like the image above) seems relatively useless for practicing.
+I think this isn't easy, because a user trying to implement corrective feedback behaves differently than a user polling her/his internal clock.
+On the other hand, feedback on past tempo variations (like the image above) seems relatively useless for practicing, other than double checking one's self-assessment or deciding whether one is close enough to practice goals.